kobi6000/androidCamera/README.md

 # Download a picture from device to Mac
 python remote_control.py 192.168.1.100 download_picture "/storage/emulated/0/DCIM/Camera/IMG_20241215_143022_123.jpg"

-# Take picture and download it immediately
+# Take picture and download it immediately to desktop
 python remote_control.py 192.168.1.100 take_and_download
+[this command captures a photo on the Android device AND automatically downloads it to your Mac/Windows desktop with timestamp naming like "downloaded_20241215_143022_IMG_xxx.jpg"]
 ```

 #### Interactive Mode